Fitness and Anti Bullying for Kids

 We have quite a few programs for your child:

-If you are a parent searching for a simple way to make a positive difference in your child’s life or you are a teenager looking for a beneficial and enjoyable activity to pursue, we encourage you to sign up for a free 10-day trial at our gym.
+If you are a parent searching for a simple way to make a positive difference in your child’s life or you are a teenager looking for a beneficial and enjoyable activity to pursue, we encourage you to sign up for a Free 1 week trial at our gym.